rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 I think I choose the first approach because that is how [Alan did it](https://github.com/acg/dream-deploys/blob/master/tcplisten).

-Not having the pass the file descriptor to the child processes might be preferable in some situations.
+Not having to pass the file descriptor to the child processes might be preferable in some situations.
 I don't know.

 ### Why is execvp needed?